Tweenwrld/RestApi/README.md

 6. Check statistics: GET /api/products/stats.
 7. Test error cases (invalid ID, missing API key, invalid data).

-## Submission

-I submitted the project via GitHub Classroom, including:
-- All source files in `src/`.
-- `README.md` with setup instructions and API documentation.
-- `.env.example` for environment variables.
-- `.gitignore` to exclude `.env` and `node_modules`.

 ## Conclusion

-This project successfully meets all requirements of the Week 2 Express.js assignment, implementing a robust RESTful API with middleware, error handling, and advanced features.
+This project implements a RESTful API with middleware, error handling, and advanced features.
 Overcoming challenges like module errors and API key issues enhanced my understanding of Express.js, middleware design, and API testing.
 The API is ready for use and further extension, such as integrating a database for persistent storage.

 ---